huggingface/huggingface.js/packages/tasks-gen/README.md

 To update the specs manually, run:

 ```
-pnpm run inference-codegen
+pnpm inference-codegen
 ```

 ### inference-tei-import.ts

-Fetches TEI specs and generates JSON schema for input and output of text-embeddings (called feature-extraction).
+Fetches TEI specs and generates JSON schema for input and output of text-embeddings (also called feature-extraction).
 See https://huggingface.github.io/text-embeddings-inference/ for more details.

 This script is run by a cron job once a day and helps getting `@huggingface.js/tasks` up to date with TEI updates.